mtpeterson/Flow-Fields-Hackathon/README.md

 This is a simulation of flow fields realized in Processing(Java) under a 4-hour time constraint

 Credit to The Coding Train for the helpful guide found [here](https://www.youtube.com/watch?v=BjoM9oKOAKY&list=PLJ4719mkxmAg438ROtpsuNQJ5CPqe70jx&index=20&t=19s&pp=gAQBiAQB).
 Much of this project was adapting this to work in Processing, along with some fun individual exploration of vector and flow fields.

+The entire project, along with pictures and videos, can be found on my [Behance](https://www.behance.net/gallery/185467187/Flow-Fields-Hackathon-Project).

+## The Process